Quasi-compact group schemes, Hopf sheaves, and their representations: Affine extensions and Hopf sheaves

-Conversely, a direct computation shows that the morphism associated to the upper path of the diagram \eqref{eqn:firstantipode} corresponds to the upper curved arrow of the diagram below, and similarly for the lower path and the lower curved arrow: with $d=\mu_M(\id \times \iota_M)$ and $c_1$ the $1$--morphism of $b$ (or in other words the constant morphism to the unit of $M$) --- here we use the structure and conclusions considered in Proposition \ref{prop:catextcar}.
-Then, $\iota_M$ is the right inverse morphism.
+Conversely, suppose we have a bimonoid $(b:M \to A,\mu_b,u_b,\Delta_b,\varepsilon_b)$ in the duoidal category, such that the bimonoid is equipped with a map $\iota_b:b\to -b$ satisfying diagrams such as \eqref{eqn:firstantipode}, \eqref{eqn:secondantipode}.
+A direct computation shows that the morphism associated to the upper path of the diagram \eqref{eqn:firstantipode} corresponds to the upper curved arrow of the diagram below, and similarly for the lower path and the lower curved arrow: with $d=\mu_b(\id \times \iota_b)$ and $c_1$ the $1$--morphism of $b$ (or in other words the constant morphism to the unit of $M$) --- here we use the structure and conclusions considered in Proposition \ref{prop:catextcar}.
+The commutativity of the diagram implies the equality of both curved arrows.
+Then, $\iota_b$ is a right inverse of the identity.
 Similarly, interpreting the second diagram \eqref{eqn:secondantipode}, we conclude the proof of the theorem. \end{proof}